Valdes-Tresanco-MS/gmx_MMPBSA/test_files/Entropy_calculations/README.md

 are going to be used when performing the the MM/PB(GB)SA calculation with the igb2 (GB-OBC1) model and a salt concentration = 0.15M.

-In this case, [Interaction Entropy (IE)](https://pubs.acs.org/doi/abs/10.1021/jacs.6b02682) will be calculated.
+[Interaction Entropy (IE)](https://pubs.acs.org/doi/abs/10.1021/jacs.6b02682) will be calculated and the average for the last quartile (`entropy_seg=25`) of the total number of frames will be reported.
 Of note, two other methods (QH and nmode) can be used for estimating the entropic contribution, though they are way more expensive in computation as compared with IE method.